Ethnicity and Race Abroad

 - Some societies are more open and accepting of diversity than others.

-- People abroad have different cultural norms and tend to be less "politically correct" than people in the U.S.
+- People abroad have different cultural norms and can to be less "politically correct" than people in the U.S.

 People react differently to looks and behaviors to which they are not accustomed.

 - Be aware that people may generalize or incorrectly identify your ethnicity.

 Racial and ethnic minority students' reports are varied.